rd003/BookShoppingCart-Mvc/README.md

 6. Now you can run this project.

-## How to register as admin and login?? 🧑‍💻🧑‍💻
+## How to logged-in with admin account?? 🧑‍💻🧑‍💻

-Click on the link named `login` and login with these credentials.
+Admin is automatically created when you run the project for the first time.
+Click on the link named `login` and get logged-in with these credentials.

 ```text
 username: admin@gmail.com